Mahfuz Anam: United Nations

-Between 1977 and 1990, Anam worked for UNESCO as a media officer and spokesman.
-He was posted in Paris, New York City and Bangkok.
-In his last posting in Bangkok, Anam served as UNESCO's Regional Media and Public Affairs Representative.
+The Daily Star

 While in Bangkok, Anam planned to set up a newspaper in Bangladesh with Syed Mohammad Ali, the former editor of The Bangkok Post.
 They secured funding from investors Azimur Rahman, A. S. Mahmud, Latifur Rahman, A. Rouf Chowdhury and Shamsur Rahman.
 In Anam's words, "The paper was a while in the making.
 It started in the 80s, with the frantic exchange of letters between S. M. Ali, based in Kuala Lumpur, and myself, based in Bangkok, both working for UNESCO.
 The plan was that he would retire, in 1988, and I would resign, in 1990, and both of us would return to Bangladesh and launch our paper.
 The two-year advance presence of Ali Bhai coupled with my frequent visits from Bangkok, sometimes once every month, gave us the chance to finalise investments (with Mahmud Bhai [A S Mahmud], our founding managing director, acting as the catalyst), finalise our plans for the paper, wrap up major recruitments, rent the premises, and most importantly, get the 'declaration'—the official permission to start a newspaper".

 The Daily Star was founded during Bangladesh's transition to parliamentary democracy in 1991.
 The period coincided with economic liberalization reforms.
 The newspaper quickly gained popularity in the capital Dhaka and the port city of Chittagong.
 It became the largest circulating English-language daily in the country, out-beating rivals like The Bangladesh Observer and Holiday.
 Its editorial views became highly influential.
 It emerged as a symbol of Bangladesh's outspoken, diverse and privately owned press which flourished between 1990 and the late 2000s.
 According to the BBC, "The Daily Star is the most popular English-language newspaper in Bangladesh.
 It was launched as Bangladesh returned to parliamentary democracy a quarter of a century ago, and has always had a reputation for journalistic integrity and liberal and progressive views – a kind of Bangladeshi New York Times".
 After S. M. Ali's death in 1993, Anam began leading the journalistic operations of the newspaper.
 The newspaper's parent company Mediaworld Ltd appointed Anam as publisher in 1998.
 Anam worked closely with Syed Fahim Munaim, who was the newspaper's Managing Editor and responsible for revenue matters.

+NOAB and other bodies

 Anam is the founding president of the Newspapers Owners Association of Bangladesh (NOAB).
 He also served as Secretary-General of the Editors Council of Bangladesh.
 Anam was elected chairman of the Asia News Network (ANN) in Seoul in 2007.
 Anam is a member of the Board of Trustees of the Bangladeshi chapter of Transparency International (TIB).

 Anam worked with the Ford Foundation and Professor Rehman Sobhan to establish the Bangladesh Freedom Foundation.